threepointone/glamor/README.md

 `select(selector, props)`

-an escape hatch to define styles on children. your selector is appended directly to the css rule, letting you define 'whatever' you want. use sparingly!
+an escape hatch to define styles for arbitrary css selectors. your selector is appended directly to the css rule, letting you define 'whatever' you want. use sparingly!

 ```jsx